Brewing a Nut Brown All Grain Ale: A Recipe and All You Need To Know.

 Ferment around 68°F (20°C).

-Carbonation should be restrained at two volumes for bottled, 1.5 for kegged, and just over 1 volume of CO2 for cask-conditioned beer.
+Carbonation should be restrained at two volumes for bottled beer, 1.5 for kegged beer, and just over 1 volume of CO2 for cask-conditioned beer.

 Serve your nut brown ale at around 50-55°F (10-13°C) at cellar temperature.